offroadaaron/Nagios/README.md

 https://www.virten.net/2021/03/nsx-t-backup-monitoring/ / https://github.com/fgrehl/virten-scripts/blob/master/python/check_nsxt_backup.py

-Found this plugin from able and I wasn't working with the lastest version of NSX.
+Found this plugin from the link above and I wasn't able to get it working with the lastest version of NSX.
 I've completed some changes and it works now for me.
 I've also change it from minutes to hours for backup age

 Note: I do not take any credit for this script.